-Whether it’s the moment the camera captured your great-aunt’s skirt lifting on a windy beach in 1950 or an austere Victorian portrait that reveals who gave you your ‘characterful’ nose today; the sentimental and sensorial details are something we can use to inspire us.
+Whether it’s the moment the camera captured your great-aunt’s skirt lifting on a windy beach, or an austere Victorian portrait revealing who gave you your ‘characterful’ nose; the sentimental and sensorial details are something we can use to inspire us.

 Really take the time to mull over each one, and as you do ask yourself these questions: